IT-REX-Platform/course_service/README.md

 # Course Service

-The Course Service serves as a pivotal component within our system, offering essential features related to courses and chapters:
+The Course Service offers features related to courses and chapters:

 1. **Course Information:** The Course Service provides detailed information about the courses available within our system.
 It also offers insights into the chapters included within each course, including their order and structure.